 Looking at Heat Transfer Vinyl (HTV)

 So what about this heat transfer vinyl (HTV), then?
 While it shares some similarities with DTF printing, especially with how you transfer designs to the substrate, HTV uses a unique polyurethane-based material for decorating garments and various other items, like ceramic mugs.
-One side of the vinyl material is called the carrier, the adhesive backing that enables the material to adhere to the substrate’s surface.
+One side of the vinyl material is called the carrier, which holds the vinyl in place during application.
+On the other side is an adhesive backing that enables the material to adhere to the substrate’s surface.

 Notice how similar it is to DTF printing?
 In the case of the latter, you need to apply the hot melt powder onto the DTF transfer film while the inks are still wet, and the heat and pressure from the heat press set the design into the substrate’s surface.
 For HTV, you’re not printing on the vinyl itself but instead cutting out the desired design using a special vinyl cutter.
 You’ll then use a weeding tool to weed out (or remove) the excess material, leaving the design on the carrier.